 I am confident that your time here will be happy and fulfilling, and that you will gain the skills and knowledge to take your career in any direction you choose.

-I look forward to welcoming you to our City or South Auckland Campus in 2022.
+I look forward to seeing you at our state-ofthe-art Sir Owen G Glenn Building on the City Campus or our Tai Tonga Campus in 2023.
 Ngā mihi nui.

 PROFESSOR SUSAN WATSON